How to File a Connecticut Annual Report

 - Name and street address (P.O.
 Boxes are not allowed) of the Registered Agent

-The cost of the Annual Report filing for a Corporation is $150 and $80 for the LLC.
+The Annual Report filing fee for a Corporation is $150 and $80 for the LLC.

 The Secretary of State’s office sends a reminder approximately 1 month before the Annual Report is due.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.